PTX64/releases_spes_crdroid/README.md

 # releases_spes_crdroid
-Latest releases of crDroid for the Xiaomi Redmi note 11.
+Latest releases of crDroid for the Xiaomi Redmi Note 11.